Skip to main content

 • “In general, any 'slide' mechanic works better with a touchscreen.
 Why do you have to drag technologies from one window to another?
 Why not just click?
 And when the expansions come out and you have to select a row for rare technologies, after clicking you should just get a dialog box.
 There are already plenty of those for other decisions.”

-• “Gameplay is pretty standard; it's based on a board game and follows the board game rules, so that's what it's meant to do.”
+• “Gameplay is pretty standard; it's based on a board game, and it follows the board game rules, so that's what it's meant to do.”

 • graphics

-The graphics have received mixed reviews, with some users noting that they resemble older titles like Master of Orion 2 and feel unpolished, particularly in the interface and AI turn animations.
-However, others appreciate the overall quality given the small development team, suggesting that a reimagined version for PC could enhance the visual experience while staying true to the game's original artwork.
-Overall, while the graphics are functional, there is a consensus that updates and improvements are needed.
+The graphics have received mixed feedback, with some users noting that they resemble older titles like Master of Orion 2 and feel unhelpful, particularly in terms of the interface and AI turn animations.
+While the overall quality is praised for a small development team, many believe the game would benefit from a complete reimagining for PC rather than a simple port from iOS, suggesting that updates to the graphics and user interface are needed to enhance the experience.

 • “Graphics, sound, and overall quality are good to excellent for a two-person development team.”